delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 };
 ```

-**Sending a message** to an object simply means to access the target's
+**Sending a message** to an object simply means accessing the target's
 property, which will be a function, and calling it.

 ```js